mikhailgoudz/Ember-IMDb-App/README.md

-# Movie App using Ember Data
+# Movie App

 Author : Mikhail Goudz

 This application opens with 4 pre selected movies.
 On those pre selected movies you can see some general info aswell as aditional info once you click on the poster.
-User can also search for movies which will update the table of movie(s).
+User can also search for movies which will update the table of movies (done using the OMDb Api with Ember Data)

 ## Time Spent